microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 ## Classify live video on the Raspberry Pi device

-By following the [Raspberry Pi Setup Instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi), you now have an anaconda environment named `py34`.
-Activate the environment and run the script.
+By following the [Raspberry Pi Setup Instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi), you should now have an Anaconda environment named `py34`.
+Activate this environment and run the script.

 ```shell
 source activate py34